KeizahMaxwell/shirtify-privacy-policy1/README.md

 ## Information Collection and Use

 1.Information We Collect
 Shirtify only collects the minimum information necessary to provide our services effectively:

 Name: Used to personalize your shopping experience and process orders.

 Email Address: Used to send order confirmations, updates, and customer support communication.

 Shipping Address: Required to deliver products you purchase through the app.

 Phone Number (Optional) : Used only for order delivery communication or customer support purposes.

 2. Information We Do NOT Collect
 We respect your privacy and do not collect sensitive information that is unnecessary for the app to function:

 Bank account numbers or card PINs

-National ID numbers or government-issued identification Contacts, SMS, or call logs
+National ID numbers or government-issued identification

+Contacts
+SMS
+call logs
+Camera
-Camera, microphone, or other device data not required for app functionality
+microphone or other device data not required for app functionality

 How Your Information Is Used

 The information we collect is used solely for the following purposes:

 Processing and fulfilling orders

-Providing customer support and resolving inquiries Improving our app and services
+Providing customer support and resolving inquiries

+Improving our app and services

 Sending important updates related to your orders or the app

 4. How Your Data Is Stored and Protected